- ORDER: Pelecaniformes

 Green Herons sometimes pay visits to ornamental fish ponds.
 A length of drain pipe placed in the pond can provide fish with a place to hide from feeding herons.

 - The Green Heron is part of a complex of small herons that sometimes are considered one species.
 When lumped, they are called Green-backed Heron.
 When split, they are the Green Heron, the widespread Striated Heron, and the Galapagos Heron.

 - The Green Heron is one of the world’s few tool-using bird species.
-It often creates fishing lures with bread crusts, insects, earthworms, twigs, feathers, and other objects, dropping them on the surface of the water to entice small fish.
+It often creates fishing lures with bread crusts, insects, and feathers, dropping them on the surface of the water to entice small fish.

 - Green Herons usually hunt by wading in shallow water, but occasionally they dive for deep-water prey and need to swim back to shore—probably with help from the webs between their middle and outer toes.
 One juvenile heron was seen swimming gracefully for more than 60 feet, sitting upright “like a little swan,” according to one observer.

 - Like many herons, the Green Heron tends to wander outside of its breeding range after the nesting season is over.
 Most of the wanderers stay nearby as they search for good feeding habitat, but some travel long distances.
 Individuals have turned up as far away as England and France.